pepemxl/Machine-Learning-Notes/docs/01_SUPERVISED_LEARNING/section_01.md

 The learning problem consists of inferring the function that maps between the input and the output, such that the learned function can be used to predict the output from future input.

-This machine learning type got its name because the machine is “supervised” while it's learning, which means that you’re feeding the algorithm information to help it learn.
+This machine learning type got its name because the machine is **supervised** while it's learning, which means that you’re feeding the algorithm information to help it learn.
 The outcome you provide the machine is labeled data, and the rest of the information you give is used as input features.

 Supervised learning is effective for a variety of business purposes, including sales forecasting, inventory optimization, and fraud detection.
 Some classic examples of use cases include: